rspeer/langcodes/README.md

 made by the Unicode consortium.

-### Match values
+### Distance values

-This table summarizes the match values:
+This table summarizes the language distance values:

 | Value | Meaning                                                                                                       | Example
 | ----: | :------                                                                                                       | :------